 - 6 points

-- Typically this unit is assessed in the following ways: (1) end-of-semester 2 hour written examination; (2) assignment - proposal and ethics application (group); and (3) oral health poster assignment.
+Indicative assessments in this unit are as follows: (1) end-of-semester two-hour written examination; (2) assignment: proposal and ethics application (group); and (3) oral health poster assignment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)